Volvo EX30 review

 FAQs

 • The EX30 is priced roughly in line with the Jeep Avenger Electric and Smart #1.
-For the latest prices and discounts, check out our new Volvo deals page.
+For the latest prices and discounts see our New Car Deals pages.

 Specifications